 How to Sell a Timeshare

 Are you thinking about selling a timeshare?
 Perhaps a fixed-week unit was convenient when you purchased your timeshare, but today doesn't fit in with your current lifestyle.
 Your family has grown or matured, and the destination no longer provides activities to suit everyone.
 Perhaps the mortgage, taxes, and maintenance fees are a burden.

 Whatever reason, if you've decided to sell your timeshare, you no doubt want top dollar and a quick closing.
 For most sellers, those two events do not go hand-in-hand.
-In fact, owners who purchased a new timeshare typically recover very little of the original sales price when they decide to sell.
+Owners who purchased a new timeshare typically recover very little of the original sales price when they decide to sell.

 Realistic Timeshare Pricing

 - A sale can be difficult to achieve if your unit is a studio, or usage dates are in an offseason.
 The same is true for units in resorts that have not been properly maintained.

 - Even larger timeshare units with in-season or flexible weeks typically sell for only 30% to 55% of their original price.

 - If your timeshare is part of a chain, where credits can be used for airline tickets or other accommodations, you may be able to recover a higher percentage of the unit's original price.